Masud Rana: Early life

 Masud Rana was born in Dhaka, Bangladesh, to Justice Imtiaz Chowdhury and Jahanara Imtiaz Chowdhury.
-He was orphaned at the age of 13 when his parents were killed in a car accident near Chittagong.
+Unfortunately, at the age of 13, his parents were killed in a car accident near Chittagong, leaving him orphaned.

-After the death of his parents, Rana went to live with his aunt, Ismat Ara, in Fort William, Highland.
-Later, he briefly attends Eton College.
+After his parents' death, Rana went to live with his aunt, Ismat Ara, in Fort William, Highland.
+Later, he briefly attended Eton College, a prestigious boarding school in England.

-According to the early Pakistan-era novels, Rana joined the Pakistan Army and graduated from the Royal Military Academy Sandhurst.
-He started his army career in the infantry (regiment unknown) and went on to become a commando and join Military Intelligence, reaching the rank of major at a young age.
-He was recruited by Rahat Khan to PCI (later BCI).
-Major Rana participated in the liberation war of Bangladesh, he fought in the front-line with guerrillas, hiding his real identity and rank.
-After independence, Rana and Sohel built the BCI from the ashes, with Sohel working in the light and Rana remaining in shadows.
+According to the early Pakistan-era novels of the Masud Rana series, Rana joined the Pakistan Army and graduated from the Royal Military Academy Sandhurst.
+He began his army career in the infantry (regiment unknown) and eventually became a commando, later joining Military Intelligence.
+At a young age, Rana was promoted to the rank of major.
+He was later recruited by Rahat Khan to work for PCI, which later became BCI.

+During the liberation war of Bangladesh, Major Rana fought in the front-line with guerrillas while hiding his real identity and rank.
+After independence, Rana and Sohel worked together to rebuild BCI from the ashes.
+Sohel worked in the light while Rana remained in the shadows.